 - Max 3.5% fibers

-First seven ingredients: Chicken meal, beef meal, whole grain millet, blood meal, chicken fat (preserved with mixed tocopherols), menhaden fish meal (source of DHA-docosahexaenoic acid), pork meal.
+First eight ingredients: Chicken meal, blood meal conventionally dried, whole grain millet, chicken fat (preserved with mixed tocopherols), yeast culture, grain sorghum, menhaden fish meal (source of DHA-docosahexaenoic acid), beef meal.

 You won’t believe how many times I’ve switched the brand for position no 5 in this guide.
 Arrrgh!
 It’s still so hard to find really good dog food.

 Finally I decided upon this brand and their so called raw boost variety.
 I actually talk about this in the article about grain-free puppy food as well, but that’s the variant that does not include large breed puppies.